FelipeFMA/ultimate-control/README.md

 Options:
   -v, --volume    Start with the Volume tab selected -w, --wifi      Start with the WiFi tab selected
-  -d, --display   Start with the Display tab selected -p, --power     Start with the Power tab selected -s, --settings  Start with the Settings tab selected
+  -b, --bluetooth Start with the Bluetooth tab selected -d, --display   Start with the Display tab selected -p, --power     Start with the Power tab selected -s, --settings  Start with the Settings tab selected